This part assumes the reader went through the Design choices and libraries' internals page and is familiar with the user interface.

 The naming convention is CamlCase, the name should be the solver's name suffixed by

 This plug-in must be provided as a separate package to avoid cluttering RobOptim Core with useless dependencies.

 Solver you want to inherit from.
 The

-F parameter should be straightforward: it is the kind of objective function you expect.
-For the constraints, there are two cases:
+F parameters should be straight-forward: it is the kind of objective function you expect.
+For the constraints, there is two cases:

 MyConstraintTypeis the solver's constraints type.

 solve method should be implemented in the bridge.